 - List XML components that are part of the bundle.

-Here is an example of a MANIFEST file:
+Here is an example of a manifest file, located at

 Manifest-Version: 1.0 Bundle-ManifestVersion: 2 Bundle-Name: NXCoreConvert Bundle-SymbolicName: org.nuxeo.ecm.core.convert Bundle-Localization: plugin Require-Bundle: org.nuxeo.ecm.core.api, org.nuxeo.ecm.core.convert.api Bundle-Vendor: Nuxeo Export-package: org.nuxeo.ecm.core.convert.cache, org.nuxeo.ecm.core.convert.extension, org.nuxeo.ecm.core.convert.service Bundle-Category: runtime Nuxeo-Component: OSGI-INF/convert-service-framework.xml